NordicSemiconductor/Android-DFU-Library/documentation/README.md

 However, if you want to modify the code to your needs you have to clone the project and add it as follows:

 1. Clone the project into DFULibrary folder (by default it will be cloned into Android-DFU-Library folder) to your projects root, for example to *AndroidstudioProjects*.
 2. Add the **dfu** module to your project:
-    1. Add **'..:DFULibrary:dfu'** to the *settings.gradle* file:
+    1. Add **'..:[Folder Name]:dfu'** to the *settings.gradle* file:
     ```
     include ':dfu'
-    project(':dfu').projectDir = file('../DFULibrary/dfu')
+    project(':dfu').projectDir = file('../[Folder Name]/dfu')
     ```
     2. Open Project Structure -> Modules -> app -> Dependencies tab and add dfu module dependency.
-You may also edit the *build.gradle* file in your app module manually by adding the following dependency: `compile project(':dfu')`
+    You may also edit the *build.gradle* file in your app module manually by adding the following
+    dependency: `implementation project(':dfu')`

 #### Eclipse